Castilians

-Castilians (Spanish: castellanos) are those people who live in certain former areas of the historical Kingdom of Castile, but the region's exact limits are disputed.
-A broader definition is to consider as Castilians the population belonging to the Iberian peninsular territories and the Canary Islands, which were controlled by the Crown of Castile and included a large part of the Iberian Peninsula.
+Castilians (castellanos) are the inhabitants of the historical region of Castile in central Spain.
+However, the boundaries of the region are disputed.

-However, not all people in the regions of the medieval Kingdom of Castile or Crown of Castile think of themselves as Castilian.
+Not all people in the regions of the medieval Kingdom of Castile or Crown of Castile think of themselves as Castilian.
 For that reason, the exact limits of what is Castilian today are disputed.
-The western parts of Castile and León (that is, the Region of León), Cantabria and La Rioja are often also included in the definition, but that is controversial for historical reasons and for the strong sense of unique cultural identity of those regions.
-The Province of Albacete is also often included, but it was previously has part of the Region of Murcia.
-As an ethnicity, Castilians are most commonly associated with the sparsely-populated inner plateau of the Iberian peninsula, which is split into two by the Sistema Central mountain range in northern or Old Castile and southern or New Castile.
+The western parts of Castile and León (that is, the Region of León) and Cantabria, La Rioja, the Community of Madrid and La Mancha are often also included in the definition, but that is controversial for historical reasons and for the strong sense of unique cultural identity of those regions.
+The Province of Albacete and Ciudad Real are also often included.
+As an ethnicity, Castilians are most commonly associated with the sparsely populated inner plateau of the Iberian peninsula, which is split into two by the Sistema Central mountain range in northern or 'Old Castile' and southern or 'New Castile'.